Nyeo14/NBASimulator/README.md

 UI:
   Done in HTML,CSS, and JS.

-To run simply download the HTML, CSS, and JS files in the UI folder and then run it with the HTML file.
+To run, download the HTML, CSS, and JS files in the UI folder and then run it with the HTML file.